 GeneCards Summary for CTSA Gene

 CTSA (Cathepsin A) is a Protein Coding gene.
-Diseases associated with CTSA include ring chromosome 20 and galactosialidosis.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Sphingolipid metabolism.
+Diseases associated with CTSA include galactosialidosis and glycoproteinosis.
+Among its related pathways are Lysosome and Agents Acting on the Renin-Angiotensin System Pathway, Pharmacodynamics.
 GO annotations related to this gene include enzyme activator activity and serine-type carboxypeptidase activity.
-An important paralog of this gene is CPVL.

 UniProtKB/Swiss-Prot for CTSA Gene